 Continuing on his way to the center of the temple, the visitor passes through a series of massive enclosure walls; these walls recreate sacred mountain ranges, symbolic of obstacles that must be overcome on the path to enlightenment (green highlights in Fig. 1).
 Monumental tower gateways, called gopurams, grant the visitor passage through the walls, each successive one revealing a more sacred area, farther removed from the outside world.

-At the center of the temple stand sanctuaries with tower superstructures (red highlights in Fig. 1).
+At the center of the temple stand sanctuaries with tower superstructures (red highlights above).

 It is here, among the peaks of Mount Meru, that the visitor’s symbolic journey ends in nirvana: the pairs of opposites characteristic of worldly existence (e.g., good versus bad, right versus wrong) fuse into a single infinite everythingness beyond space and time.

-Angkor — the ancient capital of the Khmer Empire that thrived for 500 years from 802-1327 — is one of the most magnificent sites in Southeast Asia.
+The ancient capital of the Khmer Empire — that thrived for 500 years from 802-1327 — is one of the most magnificent sites in Southeast Asia.
 This recently updated and expanded Approach Guide serves as an ideal companion for travelers seeking a deeper understanding of Angkor’s art and architecture.

 See our beautiful world through the eyes of BBC’s David Attenborough